Early Assurance Program

 - Have not been disciplined by their undergraduate college/university or a state licensing agency

-- EAP participants are required to submit an early decision application to PharmCAS by the September 1 deadline, in the year prior to their planned matriculation into the HSOP.
-They will be reviewed to assure that they are in compliance with all of the requirements in #7.
+- EAP participants are required to submit an application to PharmCAS by October 1, in the year prior to their planned matriculation into the HSOP.
+They will be reviewed to assure that they are in compliance with all of the requirements listed above.
 They must also demonstrate a plan for completing the remaining prerequisite courses without exceeding normal course loads.
 Those individuals meeting these requirements will not be re-interviewed and will be provided a formal offer of admission.

-- Students who lose their EAP positions due to not maintaining the requirements stipulated in #7 remain eligible for admission using the HSOP’s regular admission process.
+- Students who lose their EAP positions due to not maintaining the requirements stipulated above remain eligible for admission using the HSOP’s regular admission process.

-*The HSOP’s Associate Dean for Academic and Student Affairs will review on a case-by-case basis those students where extenuating circumstances may have resulted in course withdrawals.
+*The HSOP's Associate Dean for Academic Programs will review on a case-by-case basis those students where extenuating circumstances may have resulted in course withdrawals.